molecula/documentation/quick-start-guide/_posts/2022-01-31-community.md

 1. Download a FeatureBase binary
 2. Configure and run FeatureBase
-3. Restore two large-scale datasets into the database
+3. Restore two large-scale datasets into FeatureBase
 4. Run a set of analytics queries

 >If you run into any roadblocks or have questions throughout the demonstration, please reach out to your FeatureBase representative or email se@featurebase.com.